Other people’s words about … love

 The bright lights had been switched off and the place was lit only by small windows.
 Then there she was — Stella — the top of her head highlighted as she looked down, reading.
 It never ceased to amaze him the thrill he got at seeing her.
 Catching her unawares.

 by Bernard MacLaverty

 Every time I read these words by Bernard MacLaverty, I feel my breath catch.
-That’s how it feels to see someone you love, isn’t it?
-That’s how those tiny, stolen glimpses we get of the people we love.
+They describe so perfectly those tiny, stolen glimpses we get of the people we love.

-The photo accompanying this post is one I took on my latest camping trip to Yorke Peninsula with my partner.
-It was very early summer, as you may remember: fan flower season.
-One evening just after sunset, as I wandered from the beach back to our campsite on the cliffs, I came to a fork in the path where there were fan flower bushes growing at every corner.
+The photo accompanying this post is one I took while I was in Yorke Peninsula recently.
+It was very early summer: fan flower season.
+One evening just after sunset, as I wandered along the top of the cliffs, I came to a fork in the path where there were fan flower bushes growing at every corner.

 And there, in the dim glow of the early-evening sky, the petals of the fan flowers — which in the warm, bright light of the middle of the day are a strong, cheery blue — seemed to shine for a few moments: pale, spectral, luminescent.

 Perhaps my talk of fan flowers seems an odd match for the words I began this post with.
 But this was another one of those tiny, stolen moments we’re given in life from time to time, and it seems to me a good way to honour Bernard MacLaverty’s lovely words …

 PS One other thing: a quick shout-out to my mother, who celebrates her birthday today, and who is a person responsible for many lovely moments in my life ♥.